prometheus/prometheus/docs/querying/operators.md

 Logical/set binary operators work as expected even if histogram samples are involved.
-They only check for the existence of a vector element and don't change their behavior depending on the sample type of an element (float or histogram).
+They only check for the existence of a vector element and don't change their behavior depending on the sample type of element (float or histogram).

 The binary `+` operator between two native histograms and the `sum` aggregation